Foot Reflexology Side Effects

 Question on health care and healing: I usually have foot reflexology done once a week or bi-monthly.
 However, this round, I had 3-day consecutive sessions of a half-hour each day.
 Afterward, I felt like my body was tiring very easily.
 Are there any side effects with foot reflexology?

-Healing Facilitation response: Normally, a reflexology session will not generate notable fatigue or severe detoxing but if you have several sessions in a row, it can create a situation where more toxins are released than the body can eliminate.
+Normally, a foot reflexology session will not generate notable fatigue or severe detoxing.
+However, if you have several sessions in a row, it can create a situation where more toxins are released than the body can eliminate.
 This can result in feeling fatiqued as the body cleanses and releases toxins.

 If there is no other factor in your life from those three days that could explain the fatigue, I'd say your body might be releasing toxins more quickly than your system can handle them.